WeblateOrg/weblate/docs/admin/install.rst

 Operating system
 ++++++++++++++++

-Weblate is known to work on Linux, FreeBSD and OSX.
-Other Unix like systems will most likely work as well.
+Weblate is known to work on Linux, FreeBSD and macOS.
+Other Unix like systems will most likely work too.

 Weblate is not supported on Windows.
-But it may still work and we are happy to accept patches.
+But it may still work and patches are happily accepted.

 Other services
 ++++++++++++++